LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ## Introductory content

-There are multiple ways to provide this introductory content, such as: dialog windows, embedded images or videos, external links or text.
+There are multiple ways to provide introductory content, such as: dialog windows, embedded images or videos, external links or text.
 These are configured in the lab instructions (using [Markdown Syntax](#Markdown-syntax)) which are contained in the lab profile itself.
 You will learn about how to set up these kinds of content later in this document.

 An introductory presentation can serve many different purposes.
 For example, you could use these features to provide: